PyConPL/Book/2015/presentations/why_do_you_need_a_code_review_tool/text.md

 and training.
 The time spent on review has to come from somewhere, and it usually comes from the time normally used to write that code in the first place.
-And you can't just have a dedicated, less skilled person hired specially to do it -- it have to be the same programmers who are actually writing that code in the first place -- otherwise you do not get those benefits.
+And you can't just have a dedicated, less skilled person hired specially to do it -- it has to be the same programmers who are actually writing that code in the first place -- otherwise you do not get those benefits.

 Another problem is that many programmers don't like doing it, and will complain